blackflux/painless-version/README.md

 Existing headers are only overwritten if the date present is further in the future.

-The `onSunsetFn` is called if the computed sunset day has passed.
+The `onSunsetCb` is called if the computed sunset day has passed.